 - Maple Leafs News & Rumors: Matthews, Marner, Domi & Rielly

 - What Can We Learn From the Maple Leafs’ Defense Plus/Minus?

 - Maple Leafs Should Keep Bobby McMann in Lineup

 - Insider Confirms Bold Trade Bid by Maple Leafs for Noah Hanifin

 Fact 11: Roman Polak led the team in plus/minus with plus-8, which is amazing when you consider he only had one goal and 12 assists himself, and the team overall gave up 48 more goals than it scored.

 Fact 12: Jonathan Bernier played 38 games in goal, which was the most on the team.
 However, James Reimer had the best record at 11-12-7.
 Reimer also had the best save percentage at .918 and goals-against-average at 2.49.
 Honestly, those were great numbers considering he was backstopping such an inept team.

 Fact 13: The Maple Leafs made six trades leading up to the 2016 trade deadline.
 They moved out 12 players and a fifth-round draft pick.
 They acquired 11 players and six draft picks in return.
-Notable players moved out included Dion Phaneuf, James Reimer, and Roman Polak.
+Notable players moved out included Dion Phaneuf, Reimer, and Polak.